-The Hesh 2 Wireless’ from Skullcandy tell a much different story than the Crushers.
+The Skullcandy Hesh 2 Bluetooth Wireless Headphones with Mic, Camo’ from Skullcandy tell a much different story than the Crushers.
 The headphones gain some buffs with wireless functionality via Bluetooth, but loses out on some key features that make the Crushers such a great performer.

 The sound quality of the Hesh 2 Wireless’ carries over from the standard Hesh 2s.
 While this sound isn’t bad, it doesn’t please nearly as much as the sound does on the Crushers.

 These headphones ditch the dual driver design in favor of a single, large driver.
 Powering the headphones is a 50mm driver in each ear cup.
 It, unfortunately, feels like a compromise when compared to

 If those drivers were black and white, the single 50mm driver in this pair of cans would be grey.
 While everything is there, the definition in each area of the frequency spectrum severely suffers.
 A single range is never fully articulated.

 What results is a mushy audio experience.
 That’s not overall bad, but it’s less comparable to a set of headphones and more comparable to a set of cheap earbuds.

 However, it should be noted, that the 50mm driver does crank out a considerable amount of low-end.
 Despite this, the lack of slider found on the Crushers means that this extension sometimes feels overpowered, not exactly meshing with the rest of the frequency spectrum.